Congress Lands East of Scioto River: The survey

 After the previously mentioned surveys, an unsurveyed tract of land in southern Ohio remained east of the Scioto River.
 In that tract, lands were surveyed starting in 1799 under the Act of May 18, 1796.
 The ranges and townships followed those of the original Seven Ranges, ranges being numbered westward from Pennsylvania, and townships within each range numbered from south to north starting at the Ohio River, known as the Ohio River Base, and some in ranges 22 and 23 from the Scioto River, the Scioto River Base Surveys, thus having townships in adjacent ranges with different numbers.
 Sections were numbered according to the 1796 pattern.
 A number of irregularities in applying the system occur due to surveying errors, multiple surveys and erratic numbering.

 Beginning in 1801, a strip of 103527 acre along the north edge of the tract was donated by Congress to refugees from Canada that became known as the Refugee Tract.

 Land sales

 Section 4 of the Land Act of May 18, 1796, provided that the lands in the survey area be sold at “Pittsburg”.
 The Land Act of May 10, 1800, established an Land Office and Land District at Chillicothe for sales of those lands in the 16th range and points west, and a land district at Marietta for sales of lands in the 15th range and points east.
 The Act of March 3, 1803 established a new land district at Zanesville for the lands in the 15th and eastward ranges.
-Sales were also conducted from the nation’s capital at the General Land Office.
+Sales were also conducted from the nation’s capital at the United States General Land Office.
 Local offices were eventually closed.
 The State of Ohio also eventually sold lands granted to them by the federal government, such as section 16 of each township, and the Salt Reservations.